DavidLabitzke/slot-machine-console-project/README.md

 🍋 - 20
 🍈 - 10
 🍏 - 5

+I have updated the game so that a few different "boards" can show up at random.
+1. Minor board, which only uses the following symbols - 🍒 🍉 🍊 🍇
+2. Major board, which only uses the following symbols - ☯ 🔴 🔵 ⚫
+3. Maxi board, which only uses the following symbols - ♦ ♥ ♣ ♠
+4. Jackpot board, which only uses the following symbol - ✅

+This was done in an effort to create a bonus play feature.

 This should give a general overview of the basic game mechanics and rules.
 Next I want to briefly explain the role of each file, as well as discuss future plans for this projects